SeisComP/seiscomp/doc/base/glossary.rst

       may be difficult to recognize.

    F-K
-      F-K refers to a 2D-:term:`Fourier analysis` were the base functions are defined, e.g. by ranges of :term:`frequency` and :term:`wave number`.
+      F-K refers to a 2-D :term:`Fourier analysis` where the base functions are defined, e.g. by ranges of :term:`frequency` and :term:`wave number`.
       F-K analysis is applied for signal detection by transforming time series recorded at several sensors, e.g. seismic or infrasound :term:`array`